HassanGhouri/Stress-Predictor-/README.md

    - Note: In `stressModel.py`, personal database details have been removed for security reasons.

 ## Demo:
-A demo video is included.
-Please check the "Demo" folder.
+A demo video is will be posted soon.
+Please be on the lookout for "Demo".

 ## Dependencies:
 - Pandas